 It is understandable that many of the acute pain complaints people experience have a biomechanical foundation.
 That could mean the person has adopted a posture, gait or movement pattern that is not beneficial.
 It is a common clinical reasoning error to think a biomechanical alteration is the cause of the patient’s problem, when the more likely explanation is it’s a response to them being in pain.
 Does this mean we ignore all the manual and movement interventions we have learned?
 Of course not.
 Let’s not ignore the bio, let’s put it in its place and reason when it is most relevant.
 Clinically, we need to accept the biology but also seek to understand the various psychosocial variables that can also contribute to the patient’s well-being.
 Patient education and self-care which includes a reconceptualization of pain combined with graded movements and activities are simple concepts that are easy to apply and can have profound success.
 The skill as a practitioner is to figure out how to blend the three components of the model to maximize outcomes.

 A curriculum that includes biopsychosocial approaches to healthcare must be developed and implemented into our education and supported by our professional associations and regulatory bodies.
 If RMT’s are going to follow an evidence-based framework supported by research and best practice guidelines, a BPS framework must be central to how our profession delivers care.
 Changing the culture of our profession will not be a simple accomplishment.
 It takes time, effort and ongoing education.
 It involves a paradigm shift in thinking and reasoning.
 Evolving into a BPS focused educational and clinical framework will require great force of will and continuous efforts, because it is an entire culture that will need to adapt.
 Change is occurring and the prevalence of pain science and BPS narratives are no longer fringe among paramedical providers.
-As health care professionals we have an intellectual obligation to apply the most recent and relevant research into our practice.
+As health care professionals we have an ethical obligation to apply the most recent and relevant research into our practice.
 Appreciating the significance of the BPS model, learning and applying its principles for each clinical presentation is the best way forward for our profession to maintain its relevance and role in a constantly evolving healthcare environment.

 My final thoughts